-For example, due to the higher customer acquisition costs in the banking industry, it can take two or more years for the average bank or credit union to profit on a new customer/member.
+For example, due to the higher customer acquisition costs in the banking industry, it can take two or more years for the average bank or credit union to profit from a new customer/member.

 - Banks spend approximately $200 to acquire a new customer, yet their average customer generates $150 in revenue annually.

-However, with nearly one-quarter of new customers closing their accounts and more than one in 10 current customers defecting to another financial institution, a significant attrition problem exists in the banking industry today.
+However, with nearly one-quarter of new customers closing their accounts and more than 1 in 10 current customers defecting to another financial institution, a significant attrition problem exists in the banking industry today.

 So, how can you drive new business while retaining customers?

-Importance of Customer Loyalty
+The Importance Of Customer Loyalty

 Customer satisfaction is a measure of how products and services provided by a company meet or exceed customers’ expectations.
 Customer satisfaction signifies how much customers “like” your financial institution and how happy they are with your products and services.

 Customer loyalty is more difficult to earn than customer satisfaction, as it requires regularly exceeding your customers’ expectations.
 Consequently, not all banks can successfully earn customer loyalty.

 Issues With Tracking Customer Retention

 A standard defection is when a customer closes all of their accounts at your bank or credit union and leaves for another financial institution.
-A hidden defection is where customers simply leave their existing accounts open, but open a new account at a different bank or credit union.
+A hidden defection is when customers simply leave their existing accounts open but open a new account at a different bank or credit union.

 Hidden defections might not match the traditional definition of customer attrition, but the impact on your bottom line is still the same.
 Whether new users stop using their account, open a new account at a different credit union, or purchase financial services from another institution, the net result is the same.

-Give Your Members a Reason to Stay
+Give Your Members Reasons To Stay

 Apply predictive analytics to determine which customers are at the highest risk of defecting.
-Next, focus your customer retention strategy toward loyal customers who have a high customer lifetime value but are at risk of defecting.
+Next, focus your customer retention strategy on loyal customers who have a high customer lifetime value but are at risk of defecting.

 The best way to craft an effective customer retention strategy is to consider the following attributes of your existing customers: